chroju/nature-remo-cli/README.md

     image: ico_bar
 ```

-`remo list` and `remo send` commands load your Nature Remo config from here, so you can execute `remo send light brighten` and `remo send light darken` with above file.
+`remo signal` commands load the names of your Nature Remo appliances and signals from here, so you can execute `remo send light brighten` and `remo send light darken` with above file.
 If you would like to execute commands with the signal names you like, you can rewrite your YAML.

 TODO
 ----

 * [ ] Write tests.
-* [ ] Implement commands for aircon settings.
 * [ ] Implement commands for some sensors.
-* [ ] Support multiple Nature Remo devices.
+* [ ] Implement commands for TV.

 Author
 ----